How to use User Roles

 - Configure role fields

-- Configure profile access
+- Limit profile access by role

 - Add role-specific content